Can the foam be cut down to the size that I need?

 Questions about Fire Retardant Foam

-Yes, all of our acoustical products are fire retardant.
-The fire rating can usually be found at the bottom part of the page that shows the acoustic foam.
-Specific details about how fire retardant the foam is can be found by viewing the Data Sheets of the foam.
-All our acoustic products have fire retardants chemically added to the foam's formula, not just sprayed on the surface.
+Yes, all sound treatment products made from our acoustic foam are fire retardant.
+The fire rating can usually be found at the bottom part of an individual product page.
+The acoustical foam Data Sheets also have information about fire retardancy.
+Our acoustic foam has its fire retardants added directly to the foam's formula, not just sprayed on the surface.

 Why go with acoustic foam instead of regular "bedding" or "packaging" foam?

-Our acoustic foam products are recommended for acoustic applications because they are specially engineered to perform as sound-deadening foam and are also fire retardant.
+Our acoustic foam products are suggested for acoustic applications because they are specially engineered to function as sound-deadening products and also carry fire retardants for safety.